cloudflightio/cloudflight-eslint-plugin/packages/eslint-plugin-angular/README.md

 -   cloudflightAngularTypescriptConfig
     -   Only contains rules for TS files

-Now open your `eslint.config.mts` and add one of the configurations:
+Now open your `eslint.config.mjs` and add one of the configurations:

 ```ts
 import { cloudflightAngularConfig } from '@cloudflight/eslint-plugin-angular';